Ice Spice: 2020–2022: Career beginnings

 Ice Spice started rapping in 2020 after meeting with a record producer, RiotUSA.
 He produced her debut song, "Bully Freestyle", released in March 2021 after a video of Ice Spice doing the "Buss It" challenge went viral on Twitter.
 Her song "Name of Love" gained traction on SoundCloud, which led to her becoming popular on Instagram.

 On August 10, 2022, Ice Spice released her song "Munch (Feelin' U)", accompanied with a video distributed by WorldStarHipHop, as the lead single from her then-untitled debut EP, Like..?.
-The song gained popularity after getting support from Drake, who played the song on his Sirius XM radio station, Sound 42.
+The song gained popularity after getting support from Drake, who played the song on his SiriusXM radio station, Sound 42.
 It subsequently went viral on Twitter and TikTok, and charted on Billboards Hot R&B/Hip-Hop Songs and Bubbling Under Hot 100 charts.
 In September 2022, Ice Spice appeared as a featured artist on the song "One Time" by B-Lovee.
 Later that month, she signed a record deal with 10K Projects and Capitol Records.
 On October 28, she released the single "Bikini Bottom".